liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 Node properties are grouped as follows:

-- *Actions*: let you execute scripts with respect to your node.
+- *Actions*: lets you execute scripts with respect to your node.
 Each action has a *Name*, *Script Language*, *Execution Type*, and a *Priority* (optional).
 Clicking *Edit Script* brings up the script in the default editor for the *Script Language* you specified.

-- *Notifications*: let you notify users with respect to your node.
+- *Notifications*: lets you notify users with respect to your node.
 Each notification has a *Name*, *Template Language*, *Execution Type*, and one or more *Notification Types*.

-- *Assignments*: let you assign tasks to users or roles.
+- *Assignments*: lets you assign tasks to users or roles.
 Click *Change Task Assignments* to specify or change the assignment.

-- *Task Timers*: let you name timers for a task and whether the timers are blocking.
+- *Task Timers*: lets you name timers for a task and whether the timers are blocking.
 Each task timer has a *Name* and *Blocking* indicator.

 - *Script*: lets you edit a script for your condition node.
 Clicking *Edit Script* brings up the script in the default editor for the *Script Language* you specified.

-- *Other*: let's you edit miscellaneous properties, such as *Name* and *Description*, applicable to your node's type.
+- *Other*: lets you edit miscellaneous properties, such as *Name* and *Description*, applicable to your node's type.

 Here is what the Properties view looks like in Developer Studio: